Our Mission & Philosophy

 In an environment that recognizes and embraces diversity, Eagle Hill teaches children an array of strategies and skills to manage their learning disabilities effectively at school and at home.
 Eagle Hill helps children gain the self-esteem necessary to initiate, nurture, and maintain friendships.
 Inherent in the Eagle Hill philosophy is the development of children with strong moral and ethical character.

 Children leave Eagle Hill with confidence in their academic abilities, a true belief in their worth as human beings, and the strategies necessary to meet the challenges of their new school and social settings.

-- Learn more about our Residential Program.
+- Learn about our fall re-opening plans

-- Read our mission & philosophy.
+- Read our mission & philosophy statements

 EAGLE HILL AT-A-GLANCE